Frankenstein's Army: Plot

 Unable to climb back up, Dmitri goes deeper into the facility, eventually being discovered and chased by a multitude of zombots.
-While trying to escape, he encounters, and is knocked out by, Ivan who has been converted into a zombot.
+While trying to escape, he encounters, and is knocked out by Ivan, who has been converted into a zombot.
 When Dmitri regains consciousness, he finds himself taken prisoner by the caretaker, who reveals himself to be Dr. Viktor Frankenstein, a deranged descendant of the original Victor Frankenstein, and creator of the zombots.
 The doctor gives Dmitri a tour of his facility, explaining how he created the zombots based on his grandfather's work, and how he went rogue from his Nazi superiors.
 Along the way, Dmitri sees Hans, converted into a zombot, and Sergei and Vassili, both captured, with the latter partially dismembered.
 Dmitri and Frankenstein then hear distant artillery fire, which Dmitri reveals is the approaching Red Army.
-Dmitri attempts to recruit Frankenstein on behalf of the Soviet government, but instead, he proposes an experiment that he believes will end the war: fusing together one half each of a Soviet and a Nazi brain.
-To this end, Frankenstein lobotomizes a kidnapped Nazi soldier, and then Sergei, who swears revenge on Dmitri before Frankenstein begins operating on him; during the surgery, Frankenstein is assisted by Eva, who has also been turned into a zombot.
+Dmitri attempts to recruit Frankenstein on behalf of the Soviet government, but instead, Frankenstein proposes an experiment that he believes will end the war: fusing together one half each of a Soviet and a Nazi brain.
+To this end, he lobotomizes a kidnapped Nazi soldier, and then Sergei, who swears revenge on Dmitri before Frankenstein begins operating on him; during the surgery, Frankenstein is assisted by Eva, who has also been turned into a zombot.
 Frankenstein removes half of Sergei's brain and grafts the removed half of the Nazi soldier's brain into Sergei's head and then reanimates him with his generator.
 Frankenstein restrains Dmitri onto a table to begin experimenting on him, but the Red Army's artillery suddenly begins bombarding the factory.
 Frankenstein quickly gathers his documents and prepares to flee, but Sacha, who managed to evade capture, appears from behind and shoots him dead.
 Dmitri orders Sacha to free him, but Sacha ignores him, instead removing Frankenstein's head and taking it with him as proof that he succeeded in his mission, along with Dmitri's camera.
 Sacha flees the facility just as Sergei's body comes to life and kills Dmitri.

 The "document" then ends with a photo of a newly promoted Sacha standing next to Stalin.